 Loans for Parents

 Parent loans may be available to cover up to the difference between the cost of attendance and financial aid.

-While the financial aid award is intended to meet the demonstrated need of each family, many families finance their expected family contribution over a number of months or years using a monthly payment plan or combination plan.
+While the financial aid award is intended to meet the demonstrated need of each family, many families finance their family contribution over a number of months or years using a monthly payment plan or combination plan.

 College Board CSS Profile: 2286